briandrum/codes.forchagrin.com/_chapters/chapter-333-ovi-willful-misconduct-speed.md

         2. _(B)_ Subsequent to being arrested for operating the vehicle as described in subsection (a)(2)A. of this section, being asked by a law enforcement officer to submit to a chemical test or tests under Ohio R.C.
-4511.191, and being advised by the officer in accordance with Ohio R.C.
-4511.192 of the consequences of the person's refusal or submission to the test or tests, refuse to submit to the test or tests.
+[4511.191][ORC Section 4511.191], and being advised by the officer in accordance with Ohio R.C.
+[4511.192][ORC Section 4511.192] of the consequences of the person's refusal or submission to the test or tests, refuse to submit to the test or tests.

 2. _(b)_ **Operation After Under-Age Consumption.** No person under twenty-one years of age shall operate any vehicle within this Municipality, if, at the time